uds/astrox/REAMDME.md

 # Issues

-1. The @pixi/tilemap@3.2.1 package has outdated peer references to the older @pixi/core package:
-   _Install package manually with `npm i pixi-viewport@4.34.4 --legacy-peer-deps` command before starting ClojureScript jack-in or build._

-2. The SPECS instrumentation will not always pick new specs definition on hot-reload.
+1. The SPECS instrumentation will not always pick new specs definition on hot-reload.
    _Save core_dev.cljs file in order to refresh SPECS instrumentation_

 # TODO

+-  getting following WARNING from PIXI on hot reload:
+"createTexture.js:10 [Assets] A BaseTexture managed by Assets was destroyed instead of unloaded!
+Use Assets.unload() instead of destroying the BaseTexture."

 - scene in game_screen.cljs has to be reset when exiting game_screen and and then starting game again.
   Currently it's crashing.

-- resizing game on Level1 will "jump" object below the screen lower bound
+- resizing game window (making smaller horizontally) on the Level1 will "jump" game objects to bottom of the screen or event below the screen lower bound

 + make dedicated game stage container:
 - make it and all children non-interactive -> (set! (.-interactiveChildren xxx) false)